-The Siracusa Institute has supported the fight against organized crime and corruption of the Former Yugoslav Republic of Macedonia (FYROM) by conducting three technical assistance programs involving 175 Italian and international experts and 725 Macedonian individuals – mainly representatives from the prosecution, judiciary, police and other Macedonian law enforcement agencies.
+The Siracusa Institute has supported the fight against organized crime and corruption of North Macedonia (formerly the Former Yugoslav Republic of Macedonia – FYROM) by conducting three technical assistance programs involving 175 Italian and international experts and 725 Macedonian individuals – mainly representatives from the prosecution, judiciary, police and other Macedonian law enforcement agencies.
 Additionally, these programs have produced two publications.

-These technical assistance programs have been conducted with the cooperation and financial support of: the Polizei Fortbildungsinstitut, Neuss, Germany; the University St. Kiril I Metodu, Centre for Education of Personnel in the Field of Security, School of Security, Skopje, FYROM; the European Commission, Directorate General for Education and Culture; the Monitoring Center for Organized Crime (OPCO); the Italian Embassy in the FYROM; the Ministry of Justice of Italy; the Public Prosecutor’s Office of the FYROM; the European Agency for Reconstruction (EAR) in Skopje.
+These technical assistance programs have been conducted with the cooperation and financial support of: the Polizei Fortbildungsinstitut, Neuss, Germany; the University St. Kiril I Metodu, Centre for Education of Personnel in the Field of Security, School of Security, Skopje, North Macedonia; the European Commission, Directorate General for Education and Culture; the Monitoring Center for Organized Crime (OPCO); the Italian Embassy in North Macedonia; the Ministry of Justice of Italy; the Public Prosecutor’s Office of North Macedonia; the European Agency for Reconstruction (EAR) in Skopje.

-In recent years, the FYROM has worked to increase its effectiveness in the fight against organized crime and corruption.
+Later on, North Macedonia worked to increase its effectiveness in the fight against organized crime and corruption.
 The Macedonian government strengthened the position of the Public Prosecutor in an attempt to limit the expansion of many forms of organized crime.
 One of the most important steps undertaken with the recent reorganization of the Public Prosecutor’s Office was the establishment of a Special Unit for the Fight against Organized Crime and Corruption.
-The Unit is called to prosecute ex officio crimes committed by organized criminal groups.
-The Twinning Project between Italy and the FYROM aimed at supporting the abovementioned Special Unit.
+The Unit was called to prosecute ex officio crimes committed by organized criminal groups.
+Between 2007 and 2009, the Institute was ad hoc mandated body of the Italian Ministry of Justice to support the Twinning Project between Italy and North Macedonia, which aimed at supporting the above-mentioned Special Unit.